 When it comes to sugar and carbs it seems that some have got the wrong end of the stick and proceed to beat about the bush with it.
-Sugar has been called 'white poison', governments have brought in 'sugar tax' and it's been said that sugar is more addictive than cocaine.
+Sugar has been called 'white poison', governments have brought in 'sugar tax' and it's been said that sugar is highly addictive.
 It can be psychologically comforting to identify a bogeyman.
 The idea is so exciting that it's spawned many a book, blog, video and a cult-like following.

 However, there's good reason not to be too hasty in blaming a single enemy.
 Fat used to be the bad-guy.
 These days it's sugar that gets the headlines.
 Next it might be protein and if we avoid all three of these there'll be pretty much nothing left to eat.

-For weight management, it's true that people see results in following a low carbohydrate diet (i.e. avoiding sugar), but it's also true that they see results by eating just the opposite way i.e. a low fat diet.
+For weight management, how is it possible that people see results in following a low carbohydrate diet (i.e. avoiding sugar), while also true that they see results by eating just the opposite way i.e. a low fat diet.
 Many books and programs have been written espousing one or the other diet as the be-all and end-all.

 If you've ever tried to lose weight on a low carb diet you'll know that eating carbs while on your low carb diet will sabotage your results.
 Conversely if you've tried a low fat diet, then adding fat will not go well either.
 Of course, the clue's in the name of these respective diets.
 But how is it that these apparently opposing diets can help with weight management (at least in the short term)?
 On a 'high fat' diet people will lose weight if they avoid carbohydrates.
 But, on a 'high carb' diet, people lose weight providing they avoid fat.
 This is evidence that no single macro-nutrient on its own - carb or fat - is the cause of weight gain, regardless of how many diet books take one side or the other.

-The short answer is that both diets can help reduce food cravings.
-That could be the real underlying problem - cravings which cause compulsive eating - not because of a single macro-nutrient baddy such as carbs or fats, but by a combination of the two in high fat / high sugar foods, especially when in an optimal 50% to 50% caloric ratio as we'll discuss below.
+The short answer is that both diets could help reduce food cravings.
+That could be the real underlying problem - cravings that make it hard to stop eating when you should feel full - not because of a single macro-nutrient baddy such as carbs or fats, but by a combination of the two in high fat / high sugar foods, especially when in an optimal 50% to 50% caloric ratio as we'll discuss below.
 No doubt other factors come into play as well, but here we'll discuss the 50% to 50% caloric ratio of carbs to fat.
 If you're addicted to eating and can't stop, you'll no doubt gain the pounds, which is why the causes of food addiction need to be addressed.

 Sugar is Addictive.
 Or is it?

 So which is the prime suspect, sugar or fat?
-Neither - and both.
+Well neither - and both.
 Put simply, fat with carbs is the culprit.
-Both combined together optimally.
+Both combined together.
 Why?
 Because the combination of the two may lead to compulsive eating, or put another way, foods containing high amounts of carbs and fat together can cause food cravings which in turn lead to weight gain.
 Each of these two macro-nutrients on their own when consumed without the other, is not likely to cause weight gain, which is shown in a study below.

 Let's call it 50:50 (or Fifty:Fifty), because it turns out that with foods that are rich in fat and sugar, the closer we get to 50% fat calories combined with 50% carb calories, the more the likelihood of causing overeating in some people.
 A 50:50 diet was tested on rats and the results were shocking (literally) because the rats would put up with mild electric shocks to get to their cheesecake.
 (Cheesecake is an ideal 50:50 food source of fat:carb).
 They stopped eating the regular healthy food that was there, in favour of getting their calories from cheesecake, even when given a prior warning light that they would have to walk over a mild electric shock to the food source.
 Their strong urge for high sugar/fat foods lead to continuous grazing, with no 'off switch’.
 They gained a massive amount of weight, became sedentary, obese, and slept more.
 There was also a separate test giving free access to high sugar soda, and another separate opposite high-fat diet.
 The results of 'sugar alone' was no weight gain and the 'fat-alone' resulted in a small weight gain, but nothing when compared with the 50:50 combo.
 Out of all the experiments, it was found that the closer to the 50:50 ratio of carbs to fats, the more weight gain happened.
 The conclusion was that the reward systems in the brain are being impacted far more when you consume food that's rich in fat and sugar than when consuming either fat or sugar alone.
 The study by Johnson and Kenny showing this brain reward deficit leading to over-eating, is referenced at the foot of this page.